Austin Court Clerk Sued Under First Amendment for Holding Up News Access

 The complaint notes that the Texas Office of Court Administration is now operating under an agreement with Tyler Technologies, a top-500 corporation in the U.S., where the courts and the corporation split profits from online sale of the public record.

-According to the deal signed in 2018, the local court clerks take in the money for copies and the corporation takes in the money charged for searches of the records.
-That search income for Tyler comes in addition to the $19 million per year that Texas taxpayers currently pay to the corporation.
+According to the deal signed in 2018, the local court clerks take in the money for copies and the corporation takes in the money for record searches.
+That search income for Tyler comes in addition to the $19 million per year that Texas taxpayers currently pay the corporation.

-The company also charges lawyers every time they file a document, thus setting up a virtual toll booth that charges for public filings going into and coming out of the courthouse.
+The company also charges lawyers every time they file a document, thus setting up a virtual toll booth that takes a fee for public filings going into and coming out of the courthouse.
 Tyler earns almost all its income from governmental bureaucracies that rent its software.
 The publicly traded company is valued at $13 billion.

-“Today’s action against the district court clerk is an effort to put a halt the district court clerk’s policy of unnecessarily delaying access to newly filed civil petitions until after administrative processing,” said Edwards representing Courthouse News.
+“Today’s action against the district court clerk is an effort to put a halt to the district court clerk’s policy of unnecessarily delaying access to newly filed civil petitions until after administrative processing,” said Edwards representing Courthouse News.
 “The U.S. Supreme Court and lower federal courts have held that there is a First Amendment right of timely access to court records by the public and press.”

 The complaint against the Austin clerk asks for an injunction against the clerk’s process-before-access policy under the First Amendment of the U.S. Constitution and under Article I of the Texas Constitution.